intel/llvm/sycl/doc/CompileTimeProperties.md

 }
 ```

-Internally, the headers lower both cases to a wrapper class that expresses the
+Internally, the header lowers both cases to a wrapper class which defines
-properties as an internal C++ attribute, and the `operator()` of this class
-becomes the "top level" kernel function that is recognized by the front-end.
+`operator()`, and that operator function becomes the "top level" kernel
+function that is recognized by the front-end.
+The definition of this operator
+is decorated with the C++ attribute
+`[[__sycl_detail__::add_ir_function_attributes()]]`, and the parameters to this
+attribute represent the properties.

 ```
 template<typename KernelType, typename PropertyListT>